mityax/spdl-southpark-downloader/README.md

                         be useful for example if you do not have enough space left on your harddrive and want to work on an external drive.
+  -v, --verbose         Give a more verbose output of what is currently
+                        happening.
 ```

 ## Use as python library